caraweisman/abSENSE/README.md

 By calculating the probability that your homology search would fail to detect a homolog _even if one were present_ and _even if it were evolving normally_ (e.g. no rate accelerations on a specific branch, potentially suggestive of biologically interesting changes), abSENSE informs the interpretation of a negative homology search result.
 If abSENSE finds that there is a high probability of a homolog being undetected even if present, you may not be as inclined to invoke a biological explanation for the result: the null model of a failure of the homology search is sufficient to explain what you observe.

-The method is explained in further detail in the paper (https://www.biorxiv.org/content/10.1101/2020.02.27.968420v1).
+The method is explained in further detail in the paper:

+Weisman, Caroline M., Andrew W. Murray, and Sean R. Eddy.
+"Many but not all lineage-specific genes can be explained by homology detection failure."
+PLOS Biology (2020). https://doi.org/10.1371/journal.pbio.3000862

 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.

 In this repo, you will find:

 __a)__ Code that can perform this analysis using the required input data (see below)

-__b)__ All input data used in the fungal and insect lineages discussed in (PAPER CITATION) that can be used as input to the analysis code.
+__b)__ All input data used in the fungal and insect lineages discussed in Weisman et al 2020 that can be used as input to the analysis code.

 ## __GUI WEBSITE AVAILABLE FOR SIMPLE ANALYSES__

 We have a GUI website that can perform basic single-gene analyses that don't require the advanced command line options available here (see below).
 If this is your case, you may find it easier to use than downloading and running this code on the command line.

-The website is pre-loaded with the input data required to perform these analyses for all of the fungal and insect genes analyzed in (PAPER CITATION).
+The website is pre-loaded with the input data required to perform these analyses for all of the fungal and insect genes analyzed in Weisman et al 2020.
 It can also perform analyses on user-provided input data.

-The website is available at: LINK
+The website is available at: http://eddylab.org/abSENSE/

 ## __1. RUNNING abSENSE: THE BASICS__